Jimjule/ContactManagerJava/README.md

 ## Changelog

-- Adds dependency injection
+- System.out.println() replaced with ConsoleIO's display method
-- Instructions for using gradle wrapper
+- Updates a single field instead of all fields
--
+- Uses switch statement to get and update fields